Simple Backup Service (SBS)

 - Name – A quick, user-friendly name to assist with identifying policies

 - Operating System – Linux or Windows.
-All Operating Systems that are currently buildable in the CLC Control Portal are supported.
+All Operating Systems that are currently buildable in the CLC Control Portal are supported, with the exception of RedHat Enterprise linux 5, and Debian 6.

 - Schedule – how often to run the backups.
 This can be hourly, daily, weekly, monthly or yearly based on your needs.